Foulshaw Moss Nature Reserve near Grange-over-Sands.

 The platforms had to be built to make them look as authentic as possible as ospreys preference is to use a pre-used nest.

-Due to the wonderful work of the Cumbria Wildlife Trust, a pair of ospreys have returned to Foulshaw Moss Nature Reserve since 2014 and have so far successfully raised 18 chicks.
+Due to the wonderful work of the Cumbria Wildlife Trust, a pair of ospreys have returned to Foulshaw Moss Nature Reserve every year since 2014 and have so far successfully raised 18 chicks.

 The pair of ospreys are called White YW and Blue 35.